 Fr.
 Noel Barber of the Jesuits, who was responsible for passing the painting over to the National Gallery, speaks about the painting.
 He says he had believed the painting, which has been in the possession of the Jesuits since the early 1930s, was by Flemish artist Gerard van Honthorst.
 After approaching the National Gallery about getting some restoration work done, it was discovered that the painting was in fact a Caravaggio.
 The Jesuits presented the painting on indefinite loan to the National Gallery of Ireland making it available to view by the public.

-This RTÉ News report by Byran Dobson was broadcast on the 20th of August, 1993.
+An RTÉ News report by Byran Dobson broadcast on 20 of August 1993.